cake plate

 reindeer mobile

 This is a Martha idea from a few years back.
 Super simple and it makes the whole room smell like gingerbread.
 My reindeer are pretty wonky (one somehow became a boy reindeer in the oven and one gained some christmas weight) Martha would not approve.
 If you make this, the gingerbread dough’s best quality should be sturdiness, not deliciousness.
-There was an obscene amount of butter in these, so we will be eating, not decorating, with the rest.
-Though I’m sure the reindeer will have their feet nibbled off in no time.
+There was an obscene amount of butter in these, so we will be eating, not decorating with, the rest.
+Though I’m sure these reindeer will have their feet nibbled off in no time.

 string of lights advent calendar pattern